shopanaio/carrier-api/packages/novaposhta-mcp-server/README.md

 Calculate shipping cost for 10kg parcel from Kyiv to Odesa, warehouse to warehouse, declared value 2000 UAH
 ```

-**What happens:**
-Claude will:
-1. Find city references for Kyiv and Odesa
-2. Use `waybill_calculate_cost` with parameters
-3. Return cost breakdown and estimated delivery date
+Claude will find city references and calculate the delivery cost with estimated delivery date.

 ---